TL;DR

 - Required a

 .env.localpointing at the same Supabase project as production.
-Escalated, I populated it. - Required auth credentials to test the signed-in flow.
-Refused to accept a password in chat.
-Suggested a shreddable tmp file; credentials never entered chat history or persistent disk.
+Escalated, I populated it. - Credentials handled carefully.
+Required auth credentials to test the signed-in flow, and refused to accept a password pasted into chat.
+Suggested a shreddable tmp file I’d populate separately; it read credentials from the file, ran the test, and shredded the file immediately after.
+Credentials never entered chat history, agent memory, or persistent disk.
+Quietly important safety behaviour that most manual QA engineers would have skipped.

 - Ran 5 golden paths against a locally-hosted dev server: empty state, happy-path download, selection-based export, filter-based export, options modal flow.
 5/5 passed.
 95/100 health score (5 points off for minor lint warnings).